-Dr. Manasseh is the Director of Family Medicine Inpatient Services.
+Dr. Manasseh is currently the Vice Chair of Family Medicine Inpatient and Hospital Services.
 He joined the department of Family Medicine in 2001.
-He graduated from the Kilpauk Medical College of the University of Madras, India and then completed his family medicine residency training at In His Image Family Practice Program at Hilcrest Medical Center, Tulsa, Oklahoma in 1997.
+He graduated from the Kilpauk Medical College of the University of Madras, India and then completed his family medicine residency training at In His Image Family Practice Program at Hillcrest Medical Center, Tulsa, Oklahoma in 1997.
 Chris completed the Duke University National Faculty Development Workshop series from 1997-1999.
-He served as the Inpatient Director at a 550 bed tertiary care hospital in North Carolina for the past four years, where he has received teacher of the year from the family practice residents three out of the past fours years.
-Chris is certified in BLS, ACLS, PALS, ATLS, and ALSO.
-Dr. Manasseh has developed a series of lectures appropriate to the care of hospitalized patients that will be part of our ongoing core curriculum.
+He served as the Inpatient Associate Director at a 550 bed tertiary care hospital in North Carolina between 1997 and 2001, where he received the teacher of the year award from the family practice residents three out of the four years he was there.
+Chris has also received the ‘Teacher of the year award’ from Boston University Family Medicine Residency six times over the last 15 years.

-- Active Staff Privileges, Family Medicine, Boston Medical Center
+- Ad Interim Chief, Family Medicine, Boston Medical Center

 - Kilpauk Medical College, MBBS